 Narcan, also known as Naloxone, is a medication used in opioid addiction treatment.
 The medication can block or reverse the effects of opioids, and is even used to treat an overdose in emergency situations.
 Narcan can be delivered by injecting it into the muscle, through an IV, or via a nasal spray.
 This medication only works if a person has opioids in their system.
 Unlike other medications used in opioid treatment, this medication is specifically designed to counter the effects of an overdose, rather than manage the withdrawal symptoms associated with detox.

-Antabuse, also known as Disulfiram, is a medication used to treat alcoholism.
+Antabuse, also known as Disulfiram, is a medication used in treatment of alcoholism.
 The medication works by preventing the liver from breaking down acetaldehyde, a substance the body produces when alcohol is consumed.
 A build-up of acetaldehyde can produce negative physical reactions.
 Within 10 minutes of consuming alcohol, a person may experience side effects such as vomiting and other symptoms of illness.
 Antabuse can stay in the body for weeks after it is used, meaning that any time a person consumes alcohol, they will experience those side effects.
 The side effects are so unpleasant that a person begins to lose interest in drinking, making it an effective deterrent.

 Have questions regarding detox or medication-assisted treatment?